What Is White Hat Link Building?

 As Google and other search engines crawl the internet, they use links to quickly draw connections between content themes and to understand the hierarchy of authority between websites.
 If highly authoritative websites link to another website, it sends a signal to Google to also consider that website to be authoritative.
 This authority is sometimes referred to by SEOs as link juice.

+SEO and link building isn’t something most brands can do completely on their own—to build authority on your website, it’s important to collaborate with other industry experts and websites in order to feature content or links on their platform.
 Some other useful white hat link building strategies include asking for product reviews, unlinked brand mentions, requesting to be in “Best Of” roundups, video content, and podcast content.
 Most white hat link building techniques focus on utilizing partnerships to help reach new audiences and tell the algorithm you’re an authority in your space.
 If you’re looking for more help on link building, check out our guide here!

 What Is Black Hat Link Building?